• Skip to Content

 Sanction that can be imposed include remedial changes in a student’s curriculum, academic probation, academic suspension, and academic dismissal from the School of Pharmacy.

 After academic dismissal, a student may apply for readmission to the School of Pharmacy.
-Readmission of a student is the decision of the Admissions Committee following a recommendation by the Committee on Academic and Professional Standards.
+Readmission of a student is the decision of the Admissions Committee following a recommendation by the Academic Standards Committee.

 Professional Standards Review